docker/docs/docker-hub/billing/faq.md

 ### How do I know what new features are in planning for my Docker Pro or Docker Team subscription?

-Docker maintains a [public roadmap](https://github.com/docker/roadmap) so subscribers can see what new features are in development, as well as request new capabilities.
+Docker maintains a [public roadmap](https://github.com/docker/roadmap){:target="blank" rel="noopener" class=""} so subscribers can see what new features are in development, as well as request new capabilities.
 New premium features will be available to you automatically as part of your migrated Docker subscription.

-## Users and Agents
+## Users and agents

 ### I want to run an automated agent that makes container requests on behalf of my organization.
 Which license do I need?